 - Angiotensin-converting enzyme (ACE) inhibitors, which prevent the change of a natural substance that constricts blood vessels to enlarge blood vessels and lower blood pressure.

 - Angiotensin receptor blockers (ARBs), which block a substance from binding to receptors to widen blood vessels and lower blood pressure.

-- Beta blockers or calcium channel blocks, which help your child’s heart to beat more slowly and reduce blood pressure.
+- Beta blocker or calcium channel block, which help your child’s heart to beat more slowly and reduce blood pressure.

 - Diuretics, which make your child urinate more often, reducing fluid in the bloodstream and lowering blood pressure.